 Once you have compiled the data, use it in a constructive way.
 Begin by sharing at least some of the more pertinent results with everyone.
 People are curious about how their opinions fit in with other opinions and what, if any, of their opinions are different.
 Sharing results with your team helps them to put their perspectives in context and respects the time they took to give you their thoughts.

 Second, use the results to develop your agenda for the planning sessions.
 Each result from your questions should, in some way, relate to the executive team’s strategic agenda.
-As the leadership discusses their perspective, the results of others’ perspectives and potential strategic responses, develop your objectives and initiatives to ensure these issues have a plan around them to execute strategic solutions through your departments and teams.
+As the leadership discusses their perspective, the results of others’ perspectives, and potential strategic responses, develop your objectives and initiatives to ensure these issues have a plan around them to execute strategic solutions through your departments and teams.
 Keep your objectives and initiatives broad and turn the tactics and action items over to those who will execute.
 Remember, it was a collective effort and your team needs to be a part of deciding what projects they will work in what kind of timeline.
 Set the goals and let them make them happen through their initiatives.

 Cohesive Leadership – Communicate and Support

 If the leaders at the top don’t make the plan a priority, their teams won’t either.
 Leadership has to be a strong advocate for focusing on the plan goals – together.
-Communicating goals, measurable strategic objectives and timelines throughout the organization is paramount.
+Communicating goals, measurable strategic objectives, and timelines throughout the organization are paramount.
 Also, if after the plan is communicated, there is push back, consider the reasons and find out if they are legitimate.
 It might be an organizational weakness or resource issue that’s causing people to disagree with direction.
-If the objections have some level of credibility, focus some of the plan on those barriers and attempt to mitigate those that are possible.
+If the objections have some level of credibility, focus some of the plans on those barriers and attempt to mitigate those that are possible.
 Improving a ‘sore spot’ that is exposed as a result of wanting to achieve a goal will go a long way toward improving credibility and morale.

 The Power of Many – Engagement – Communication – Leadership and Distributed Action Taking

 Employing these concepts can help you create a culture of execution that has ownership and responsibility throughout the organization.
-In addition to setting measurable goals that everyone has a part in formulating, the action items, timelines and specific initiatives are pursued by those who are closest to them.
+In addition to setting measurable goals that everyone has a part in formulating, the action items, timelines, and specific initiatives are pursued by those who are closest to them.
 Using a distributed process to not only understand different perspectives in your organization but also to involve and engage those who will take action is a far more effective way to realize your strategy goals.